BaiyangZhang/BaiyangZhang.github.io/_posts/2024-07-11-Fractal-Geometry.md

 - - -

 How should we think of the dimension of a fractal?
-Consider some regular geometric object, such as a regular two dimensional square $\square$.
-If we double the size of it, its area is multiplied by $2^{d}$ where $d$ is the dimension.
+Consider some regular geometric object, such as a familiar two dimensional square $\square$.
+If we double the side length of it, its area is multiplied by $2^{d}$ where $d$ is the dimension.
 In general, if the size of an object is multiplied by a factor $\lambda$, its area, or length, or whatever quantity that measures the "content" of the object, should be multiplied by a factor $\lambda^{d}$, where $d$ can be regarded as (one of the many) definitions of dimension.
+The number obtained in this way is usually referred to as the `similarity dimension` of the set.

 Let's try to apply this definition to Koch's curve.
 It is self-similar, if we shrink it by a factor of $3$, then it reduces to one of its four "components".
 This component should have length that is one quarter of the original one.
 In other words, if we multiply Koch's curve by factor $\lambda=\frac{1}{3}$, then the length should be multiplied by $\frac{1}{4}$, the before-mentioned definition of dimension should give